Lightberry-Labs/lightberry_ai_sdk/README.md

 - `log_level` (str): Logging level - DEBUG, INFO, WARNING, ERROR (default: INFO)
 - `assistant_name` (str, optional): Override configured assistant (⚠️  testing only!) - If multiple assistants with the same name exist, the first one found will be used
 - `initial_transcripts` (list, optional): Initialize conversation with transcript history (see Conversation Initialization)
+- `session_instructions` (str, optional): Custom instructions appended to system prompt for this session only (see Session Instructions)

 ## Conversation Initialization